-To really understand and appreciate what SIP is it’s important to know what came before SIP: analog and digital telephone lines.
-In traditional phone systems (also called PBX’s) phone calls were made using either analog or digital phone lines.
+To really understand and appreciate what SIP is, it is important to know what came before SIP: analog and digital telephone lines.
+In traditional phone systems, also called PBX, phone calls were made using either analog or digital phone lines.
 As communications became more sophisticated, a different way to make and receive phone calls was developed with the advent of the internet.
 Voice over Internet Protocol, commonly known as VoIP, fundamentally changed the way phone systems communicated.

-• VoIP could work with any newer phone system and didn’t require any special hardware, just software, lowering maintenance cost on the PBX.
+• VoIP could work with any newer phone system and didn’t require any special hardware, just software, lowering maintenance costs on the PBX.

 • VoIP phones were generic in brand which meant proprietary traditional phones weren’t required to work with proprietary phone systems, lowering the purchase price of a new PBX.

 • Relatively speaking, VoIP service was mobile and with some programming on a businesses phone system, employees could access the system remotely.
 This was typically accomplished using a Virtual Private Network (VPN).